nabill/edo/HappyTravel.Edo.DirectApi/README.md

 - _Booking data_: Details about a particular booking

 ### Static data
 Static data does not change often, so you do not need to download it every time you use the API.
-You should update static data weekly.
+Consider updating this data weekly.

 Clients search static data locally.
 A client uses this data to select the accommodations to search for available rooms with the API.
 For more info about the endpoints and models, see [Accommodations-related endpoints](/index.html#tag/Accommodations).